M-Lin-DM/M-Lin-DM.github.io/_posts/2021-04-10-VAE-zeroshot-part-2.md

 ## Training
 I trained the model for about 30 epochs using minibatch gradient descent, with batch size 8, using the Adam optimizer with a learning rate of $$\eta = 0.0001$$.
 The computation was performed using a NVDIA GeForce RTX2080 Ti GPU.

 I stopped training approximately at the point the validation loss came close to the loss on the training data.
 If the training data loss drops below the validation loss, this may be a sign of overfitting.
-I chose not to use a testing dataset for simplicity and to just reduce the amount of code.
+I chose not to use a testing dataset for simplicity.
+It reduces the amount of code.
 Predictions in the figures below were made using images from the validation set.
 ## Latent space dimensionality `latent_dim=3`
 It turned out that only 3 latent variables were needed to produce good reconstructions.
 ## Constant Variance